webtrees/webtrees.github.io/_upgrade/automatic.md

 The upgrade will typically take between 15 and 60 seconds.
-If there is no response after five minutes, then it is likely that a CPU time limit has been reached, and that the upgradeh as failed.
+If there is no response after five minutes, then it is likely that a CPU time limit has been reached, and that the upgrade has failed.

 If the automatic upgrade fails for any reason, follow the instructions for a [manual]({% link _upgrade/manual.md %}) upgrade.